vavardan/OCI-DNS-view/README.md

 #### Summary
 This Private DNS configuration in a Hub and Spoke architecture ensures that all VCN-internal and Internet-specific DNS queries are handled by their respective VCN Resolvers.
 Meanwhile, Oracle-specific domains, On-Premises zones, and custom-created domains are handled and managed by the Hub VCN Resolver.
 This approach streamlines DNS management and maintains a consistent, scalable architecture across the OCI environment, including multi-region deployments.

+&nbsp;

+# License

+Copyright (c) 2025 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](/LICENSE.txt) for more details.